THE MACHINES OF THE MILL: THE ROLLERMILL

 The first news of an iron machine that could grind wheat goes back to the time of the Emperor Charles V of Spain.
-In 1500 he ordered the construction of machines equipped with grinding rollers.
+In 1500 he ordered the construction of grinding rollers equipped machines.

-But only after 150 years machines with two grinding cylinders, similar to the current rolling mills, were born.
-These were able to crush grain.
+But only after 150 years machines with two grinding rollers, similar to the current rolling mills, were born.
+These machineries were able to crush grain.

-The efficiency and the qualitative yield of the milling on several passages was realized.
-This gave a great boost to the evolution of the mill that took on its current characteristics around 1870.
+The efficiency and the qualitative performance of the milling on several passages was realized.
+This gave a great boost to the milling evolution reaching its current characteristics around 1870.

 It can be seen that these machines have maintained some characteristics unchanged for about 150 years:

-- The rolling mills are topped by a transparent bell through which the product to mill is loaded.
-It allows an immediate visual inspection of the product to process;
+- The rolling mills are topped by a transparent bell through which the grinding product is loaded.
+It allows an immediate visual inspection of the product to be processed;

-- The product to mill is sent to the pair of grinding rollers using the feed rollers.
+- The grinding product is sent to the pair of grinding rollers using feeding rollers.
 They ensure a regular dosing of the product;

 - Each rollermill contains 2 pairs of rollers;

-- The rollers are grooved for the first grinding passages and smooth in the regrinding passages;
+- The rollers are carved for the first grinding passages and smooth in the regrinding passages;

-- The rollers that make up each pair are counter–rotating, and rotate with differentiated speed.
+- The rollers that make up each pair are counter–rotating, and they move with differentiated speed.
 This is because for a correct grinding it is necessary, not only to crush, but also to break and stretch the grain of wheat;

 - The rollers are enclosed in a metal frame that prevents the entry of unwanted elements;